 Are your proposed claims verifiable based on appropriate test methods or scientific data?

 What is the test method used?
 Is it recognised by government agencies or reputable standards organisations?
+To relevant authorities specify use of only certain test methods to support the specific claim?

 Does the method accurately reflect how the product, component or package will likely be used or disposed of by the consumer in the manner reflected by the claim?